mdn/content/files/en-us/web/http/headers/access-control-allow-credentials/index.md

 The HTTP **`Access-Control-Allow-Credentials`** response header tells browsers whether the server allows credentials to be included in cross-origin HTTP requests.

-Credentials include cookies, {{glossary("TLS")}} client certificates, or authentication headers containing a username and password.
+Credentials include cookies, {{glossary("TLS", "Transport Layer Security (TLS)")}} client certificates, or authentication headers containing a username and password.
-By default, these credentials are not sent in cross-origin requests, and doing so can make a site vulnerable to {{Glossary("CSRF")}} attacks.
+By default, these credentials are not sent in cross-origin requests, and doing so can make a site vulnerable to {{Glossary("CSRF", "Cross-Site Request Forgery (CSRF)")}} attacks.

-A client can ask that credentials should be included in cross-site requests in several ways:
+A client can ask for credentials to be included in cross-site requests in several ways:

 - Using {{domxref("Window/fetch", "fetch()")}}, by setting the [`credentials`](/en-US/docs/Web/API/RequestInit#credentials) option to `"include"`.
 - Using {{domxref("XMLHttpRequest")}}, by setting the {{domxref("XMLHttpRequest.withCredentials")}} property to `true`.
 - Using {{domxref("EventSource()")}}, by setting the {{domxref("EventSource.withCredentials")}} property to `true`.

-If the client has asked for credentials to be included:
+When credentials are included:

-- If the request is {{glossary("Preflight_request", "preflighted")}}, then the preflight request does not include credentials.
+- For {{glossary("Preflight_request", "preflighted")}} requests: The preflight request does not include credentials.
-  If the server's response to the preflight request sets the `Access-Control-Allow-Credentials` header to `true`, then the real request will include credentials: otherwise, the browser reports a network error.
+  If the server's response to the preflight request sets the `Access-Control-Allow-Credentials` header to `true`, then the real request will include credentials; otherwise, the browser reports a network error.
-- If the request is not preflighted, then the request will include credentials, and if the server's response does not set the `Access-Control-Allow-Credentials` header to `true`, the browser reports a network error.
+- For non-preflighted requests: The request will include credentials, and if the server's response does not set the `Access-Control-Allow-Credentials` header to `true`, the browser reports a network error.

 <table class="properties">
   <tbody>